 How to Write Amazon Bullet Points That Convert (Formulas + Examples)

 Amazon bullet points are the second most-read element on your product detail page after the title.
-They drive 20–30% of click-to-detail conversions and directly influence whether shoppers add to cart or bounce.
+They're often the deciding factor in whether a shopper adds to cart or bounces.
 Yet most sellers treat them as afterthoughts—stuffing keywords or copying specs from the manual.
 This guide walks you through a proven formula, character sweet spots, mobile constraints, and sourcing techniques that turn bullets into conversion machines.

 TL;DR